Justia Lawyer Rating

 Public Intoxication, Manhattan Beach, Office Hearing

-On the morning of a national holiday toward the end of summer, our two clients met in Manhattan Beach to work out and then enjoy a brunch near the beach.
+On the morning of the Labor Day toward the end of summer, our two clients met in Manhattan Beach to work out and then enjoy a brunch near the beach.

 One of our clients was 27 years old, a U.S.C. and U.C.
 Berkeley graduate.
 She had earned her master’s degree in public administration from U.S.C. and her undergraduate bachelor’s degree in social welfare from U.C.
 Berkeley.
 She was employed by a Los Angeles area community college.